Key Takeaways

 While customer loyalty should be enough of a draw, here are some more benefits to anticipating customer needs:

-• Increased revenue.
+- Increased revenue.
 When your customers feel taken care of, they’re more likely to come back.
-They’re looking for easy, frictionless experiences and will frequent the businesses that give them that.
+They’re looking for easy, frictionless experiences and will frequent businesses that provide them.

-• Less strain on your customer service team.
-You read that right.
+- Less strain on your customer service team.
 Making things simple for customers will have a direct impact on your customer service team.
 Even when you provide more customer service, it’ll still be better for your agents.
 Customers will have fewer questions, there will be less urgency in their questions, and they’ll be less frustrated overall.

 Regardless of whether they’re shopping for a vacation getaway, office supplies, or looking for subscription-based fashion, your customers expect convenience and fast service.